 However, the downside here is that a crossbred teacup Australian Shepherd can inherit any traits from the non-Aussie parent.

+So, if you choose a small dog like a Chihuahua, or a Yorkie as a second parent, it’s likely the puppies will be smaller than a standard Aussie.
 But, they may also look more like a Chihuahua or Yorkie, and have a similar temperament to the second breed used.

 Sometimes one of the genes responsible for dwarfism will occur by chance, but more usually it needs to be introduced by crossbreeding.